elenirotsides/Trivia-Bot/README.md

 Discussions have been enabled on this repository, so please feel free to ask any questions, make suggestions, etc. over [here](https://github.com/elenirotsides/Trivia-Bot/discussions) if you'd like!
 Please report bugs by opening up an issue for it in the [Issues](https://github.com/elenirotsides/Trivia-Bot/issues) tab.

-You can also join our Trivia Bot Support server and ask questions there, too:
+You can also join the Trivia Bot Support server and ask questions there, too:

 <a href="https://discord.gg/wsyUhnDrmd"><img src="https://invidget.switchblade.xyz/wsyUhnDrmd"></a>